wyres/mynewt_app_iocontrol/README.md

  - 'newt' build tool version 1.8 or later (from the apache mynewt project)
  - 'gcc' tool set for cross-compile to arm (gcc-arm-none-eabi package, version 2.35 or later : eg the gcc-arm-none-eabi-9-2019-q4-major-win32.zip package)

+NOTE: recent update to hex_maker.bat and to apacheèmynewt-core fork due to new versions of newt (didn't put the bootloader build in the right place) and gcc (over zealous array bounds checking)...

 The easiest way to run the build is just to use the hex_maker.bat at the command line (with mingw64 or MSys2 shell):
 ```
 > hex_maker.bat <mynewt target name>
 ```
+Even if you are just running the newt commands in linux, look at the batch file to see the good order (and the wee hack for the bootloader build)

 This will produce in the 'built' directory:
  - <targetname>.elf